tperry-r7/ux-writing-training/content/docs/documenting_apis.md

 7. Review the changes in **Code** and **Design** tabs.
 <!-- Review the /pet in the code tab and go over that with them.-->

+Form data can be accepted by API.
+This is usually a key value pair.
+The most common use for uploading a file.

 ![Add property](https://raw.githubusercontent.com/tperry-r7/ux-writing-training/master/assets/images/link_model.gif)

 Update the remaning endpoints.